xraypy/xraylarch/doc/xafs/preedge.rst

 match data measured with degraded resolution.
 This can be done with :func:`xas_convolve` which convolves an XAFS spectrum with either a Gaussian or Lorentzian function with a known energy width.
-Note that convolving with a Gaussian is less dramatic than using a Lorenztian, and usually better reflects the effect of an incident X-ray beam with degraded resolution due to source or monochromator.
+Note that convolving with a Gaussian is less dramatic than using a Lorentzian, and usually better reflects the effect of an incident X-ray beam with degraded resolution due to source or monochromator.

 One may also want to try to improve the energy resolution of an XAFS spectrum, either to compare it to data taken with higher resolution or to better identify and enumerate peaks in a XANES spectrum.
-This can be done with :func:`xas_deconvolve` function which deconvolves either a Gaussian or Lorentzian function from an XAFS spectrum.
+This can be done with :func:`xas_deconvolve` function which de-convolves either a Gaussian or Lorentzian function from an XAFS spectrum.
 This usually requires fairly good data.
-Whereas a Gaussian most closely reflects broadening from the X-ray source, broadening due to the natural energy width of the core levels is better described by a Lorenztian.
-Therefore, to try to reduce the influence of the core level in order better mimic high-resolution fluorescence data, deconvolving with a Lorenztian is often better.
+Whereas a Gaussian most closely reflects broadening from the X-ray source, broadening due to the natural energy width of the core levels is better described by a Lorentzian.
+Therefore, to try to reduce the influence of the core level in order better mimic high-resolution fluorescence data, de-convolving with a Lorentzian is often better.